JunhuiShen/IPC_project/3D_IPC/Readme.md

     ./build/3D_sim --format obj --outdir frames_obj        # export .obj frames
     ./build/3D_sim --format usd --outdir frames_usd        # export .usda frames
     ./build/3D_sim --restart_frame 30 --outdir frames_sim3d # resume from checkpoint

+### Example 7: twist + untwist between two cylinders

+Four closed-loop cloth strips wrap two horizontal cylinders (long axes along +x).
+Each cylinder counter-rotates about +y, dragging the pinned wrap segments and twisting the strips together in the gap between them.
+With `tcyl_untwist=true` (default) the rotation reverses smoothly back to zero once the per-cylinder turn cap is reached, so the cloth ends in its starting configuration.

+The pin-target angle profile is built from `effective_theta` in `example.cpp` and runs through four phases:

+1. **Settle** (`tcyl_settle_time`, default 0.2 s) -- omega clamped to zero so
+   the cloth hangs under gravity before rotation begins.
+2. **Forward trapezoid** -- omega ramps up over `tcyl_ramp_time` (0.5 s),
+   runs at `2*pi*tcyl_twist_rate` rad/s, then ramps back to zero, sized so total accumulated angle is exactly `2*pi*tcyl_max_turn` rad.
+3. **Hold** (`tcyl_hold_time`, default 0.0 s) -- dwell at peak twist.
+4. **Reverse trapezoid** -- mirror image of phase 2, returning the angle to zero (only when `tcyl_untwist=true`).

+At the default `tcyl_max_turn=0.75` (270°) and `tcyl_twist_rate=0.15`
+turns/s, phases 1+2 run 5.7 s and phase 4 runs 5.5 s, so the full
+twist-then-untwist completes in ~336 frames at 30 fps.
+Run with `--num_frames 360` to capture the full motion plus a short tail:

+    ./build/3D_sim --example 7 --num_frames 360 \
+        --E 115 --nu 0.25 --kB 0.009 --kpin 5e6 \
+        --d_hat 0.005 --k_barrier 100 \
+        --fixed_iters --max_substep_iters 10 --use_ticcd false --experimental true

+The visual cylinder mesh is rendered thinner than the physical pin radius by `tcyl_visual_shrink` (default 0.040 m) so the cloth–cylinder dynamic lag during fast rotation never visually pokes through.
+Physics is unaffected.
+Set `--tcyl_visual_shrink 0` to render the cylinders at their true collision radius, or `--tcyl_untwist false` to leave the cylinders parked at the peak twist instead of reversing.

 Output frames go to `frames_sim3d/` by default in Houdini `.geo` format (`frame_0000.geo`, `frame_0001.geo`, ...). `--format obj` writes `.obj`;